The MarchAuthor: Telmo Branco

-" The March" is a conglomeration of bodies, of living testaments.
-"The March" is a funeral, a parade, a riot, and a depiction of the varied and sometimes oppositional histories of BIPOC LGBTQ+ and white LGBTQ+ individuals.
-This performance protest invites the audience to travel through the trajectory of those who strive(d) under colonial and post-colonial societies.
+The March" is a conglomeration of bodies, of living testaments.
+"The March" is a funeral, a parade, a riot, and a depiction of the varied histories of LGBTQ+ individuals.

-Colonization was a process that happened inside and outside the colonizer's land.
-It was a process endured by those whose individual and collective identities, did not coincide with the heteronormative culture of the colonizers.
+The colonization of gender is a process that happens inside and outside the queer body, inside and outside the territory of one's personality.
+It is a process that restricts individual and collective expressions that do not coincide with the heteronormative and hegemonic culture of the colonizers.

-Lands were colonized, knowledge was colonized, identities were colonized, bodies were colonized.
-Two options remained: to resist and suffer, or to adapt and disappear.
+Education is colonized, wealth and resources are colonized, health and medicine are colonized, politics are colonized.
+Two options remain: to resist and fight, or to adapt and disappear.

 What is identity?
 Who defines identity?

 What is privilege?
 What is normativity?
 What is marginalization?

 What are the long term psychological effects of systemic queerphobia?

 How does systemic marginalization affect one's sense of identity?

 What does it mean to constantly occupy spaces that represent the colonial violence and erasure of QT bodies?

 Is it enough to just occupy oppressive spaces with the very people that these spaces tried to erase?